Schroders Capital Global Innovation Trust - Tender Offer 2026

 How do I participate in the proposed Tender Offer?

-Please read paragraph 8 of Part 1 (Letter from the Chair) of the circular, which sets out the action you should take should you wish to participate in the Tender Offer.
+Please read paragraph 8 of Part 1 (Letter from the Chair) in the circular which sets out the action you should take should you wish to participate in the Tender Offer.

 If you have any questions regarding participating in the Tender Offer, please contact your platform.